WakelandBranz/Freshman-Year-S1-Notes/MATH 381 - Crawford/Homework/1.6/Homework 1.6 - Wakeland Branz.md

 ### 1.
 #### A)
+Determine if the following argument forms are valid or invalid.
+Explain your reasoning.

 $\begin{align} p &\implies q \\ p &\implies r \\ \hline \therefore q &\implies r \end{align}$
 ##### Counterexample